thepirat000/Audit.NET/README.md

 - `OnEventSaving`: When an Audit Scope's Event is about to be saved.

 ##Configuration Fluent API
-Alternatively to the properties/methods mentioned before,  you can also configure the library using a convenient [Fluent API](http://martinfowler.com/bliki/FluentInterface.html) provided by the method `Audit.Core.Configuration.Setup()`, this is the easiest way to configure the library.
+Alternatively to the properties/methods mentioned before,  you can also configure the library using a convenient [Fluent API](http://martinfowler.com/bliki/FluentInterface.html) provided by the method `Audit.Core.Configuration.Setup()`, this is the most straightforward way to configure the library.

 For example, to set the FileLog Provider with its default settings using a Manual creation policy:
 ```c#